Linuxfabrik/lfops/roles/acme_sh/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+Certificates are issued with the key type set by `acme_sh__key_length`, which defaults to ECDSA P-256 (`ec-256`).
+A certificate that was previously issued as RSA is reissued as ECDSA: acme.sh keeps RSA and ECDSA certificates in separate stores, so the ECDSA certificate is issued next to the existing RSA one and then installed to the same paths under `/etc/pki/`.
+Apache picks up the new certificate on reload without any vHost change.
+The superseded RSA certificate is dropped from acme.sh's renewal list, and its files are left in place.
+To keep issuing RSA, set `acme_sh__key_length` to an RSA value such as `4096`.

+Renewal of the issued certificates is handled by the `acme-sh` systemd timer, independently of this role.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.